pirainogi/comp_sci/Javascript/React/Hooks.md

 ## Rules of Hooks
 * only call Hooks at the top level
   * not inside of loops, conditions, or nested functions
+  * you can put conditions inside of a hook instead
 * only call Hooks from react function components
   * don't call from regular JS functions